-- We advise you to exercise a high degree of caution in Sierra Leone because of the high level of crime and the possibility of civil unrest.
+Exercise a high degree of caution because of the high level of crime and the possibility of civil unrest.

-- Avoid protests, street rallies, political demonstrations and large public gatherings as they may turn violent.
-You should also monitor local media for information on your safety and security.
+Avoid protests, street rallies, political demonstrations and large public gatherings as they can turn violent.
+See

-- Exercise particular caution in border areas with Liberia and Guinea because of the unsettled security situation in these areas.
+Exercise particular caution in border areas with Liberia and Guinea because the security situation is volatile.
+See

 Entry and exit

-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest Embassy or Consulate of Sierra Leone for the most up to date information.
+You'll need a visa to enter Sierra Leone.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact an

-Dual Australian/Sierra Leonean nationals must provide proof of payment of taxes on money earned in Sierra Leone before being granted clearance to depart the country.
+If you're a dual Australian-Sierra Leonean national, you'll need to provide proof of payment of taxes on money earned in Sierra Leone to get clearance from Sierra Leone border authorities to depart the country.

 Safety and security